espocrm/documentation/user-guide/mass-email.md

 #### What to do if emails are not sent out.

-1. Check if _Sent Test_ works.
-If does't work then check if system SMTP settings are correct.
+1. Check if _Send Test_ works.
+If does't work, then check if system SMTP settings are correct.
 2. Check if you have setup cron for your system.
 3. Check if you have `Send Mass Emails` Scheduled Job and it's `Active` (Administration > Scheduled Jobs > Send Mass Emails).
 Check if there is something in Log.

 #### What if Tracking URLs has wrong url that does not lead to your crm.

-Check 'siteUrl' paramater in `data/config.php` file.
-It mube be set as URL of your EspoCRM accessible from the external world.
+Check 'siteUrl' parameter in `data/config.php` file.
+It must be set as URL of your EspoCRM accessible from the external world.